kmfrick/orario-sync_react/README.md

 # orario-sync_unibo

 This is a Python script that downloads a course's schedule from my college's servers and converts it to ical.
-Right now, it only works for engineering courses (BSc and MSc) at unibo.
+Right now it works for most of the courses taught in Italian at unibo.

 Questo è uno script in Python che converte l'orario delle lezioni della mia università in formato ical.
-Per ora, funziona solo per i corsi di ingegneria (triennale e magistrale) all'unibo.
+Per ora funziona con la maggior parte dei corsi in italiano dell'unibo.

 # Usage